taoshen58/NEd/README.md

 ## Introduction

 - This is a python implementation with PyTorch for our paper
-- We deleted all identifiable information to ensure anonymity
 - This is a early release version and would have some bugs caused by code reorganizations.